-Verdant IMAP Advises Open Access Data Centres (OADC) (A WIOCC Group Company) On The Acquisition Of A South African Data Centre Portfolio
+Verdant IMAP Advises Open Access Data Centres (OADC) (A WIOCC Group Company) on the Acquisition of a South African Data Centre Portfolio

 Verdant IMAP acted as financial adviser to OADC (A WIOCC Group Company).
 The transaction involved navigating a highly complex and negotiated process, including the resolution of complex commercial, legal, and structural considerations.
 The transaction required extensive coordination across financial, commercial, legal, and operational workstreams over a prolonged negotiation period, reflecting the complexity typically associated with large-scale digital infrastructure transactions.

 Verdant IMAP operates as part of the global IMAP platform, a long-established international investment banking network with a strong presence across major markets worldwide.
-IMAP forms an integral part of Verdant IMAP's business, providing access to global sector expertise, international best practice, and cross-border perspective that underpins the firm's advisory capabilities across complex transactions in digital infrastructure, telecoms, fintech, and technology-enabled sectors.
+IMAP forms an integral part of Verd’nt IMAP’s business, providing access to global sector expertise, international best practice, and cross-border perspective that underpin’ the firm’s advisory capabilities across complex transactions in digital infrastructure, telecoms, fintech, and technology-enabled sectors.

-The transaction builds on Verdant IMAP's growing digital infrastructure advisory franchise, reflecting the firm's continued focus on data centres, fibre networks, telecoms, and technology-enabled infrastructure assets across Africa.
-Verdant IMAP continues to advise on some of the region's most complex digital infrastructure transactions, supporting both strategic and financial clients across the investment lifecycle.
-The transaction is Verdant IMAP's fourth completed transaction for WIOCC Group.
+The transaction builds on ’erdant IMAP’s growing digital infrastructure advisory franchise, refle’ting the firm’s continued focus on data centres, fibre networks, telecoms, and technology-enabled infrastructure assets across Africa.
+Verdant IMAP continues to advise on so’e of the region’s most complex digital infrastructure transactions, supporting both strategic and financial clients across the inv stment lifecycle.
+The transact’on is Verdant IMAP’s fourth completed transac ion for WIOCC Group.

+The transaction comprises seven data centre facilities, strategically located in key centres across South Africa, forming an important platform within South Africa’s digital infrastructure ecosystem.
+The assets support enterprise, wholesale, and cloud connectivity requirements and represent critical infrastructure underpinning the count’y’s growing digital economy.

+The acquisition strengthens WIOCC G’oup’s position as a multi-regional digital infrastructure provider, expanding its footprint in South Africa while complementing its broader pan-African and international network and connectivity assets.
+The transaction enhances the’group’s ability to serve its diverse client group, which includes hyperscalers, CDNs, network operators, ISPs, and enterprise clients with scalable, resilient, and carrier-neutral data centre capacity across multiple markets.

 Legal Disclaimer: